Into Film Clubs

-Set in Depression-era Alabama in the 1930s, To Kill a Mockingbird tells the story of an idealistic white lawyer who takes the case of a black man falsely accused of committing an awful crime against a white woman.
-With six-year-old Scout as the storyteller, we see the effects of racism, ignorance and injustice.
-This excellent film is a thought-provoking interpretation of the Pulitzer Prize winning book by author Harper Lee and features a strong cast of actors that suck you in as the story unfolds.
+Set in Depression-era Alabama in the 1930s, To Kill A Mockingbird is a tale about the effects of racism, ignorance and injustice.
+An idealistic white lawyer takes the case of a Black man falsely accused of committing an awful crime against a white woman.
+The story is told from the perspective of the lawyer's six-year-old daughter, Scout, who observes the prejudice and integrity among the townspeople and those involved in the trial with fascination.
+The film is a thought-provoking interpretation of the Pulitzer Prize winning book by author Harper Lee.

 A film guide that looks at Bridge of Spies (2015), exploring its key topics and themes through informal discussion.

 This outstanding documentary investigates September 15, 1963 - the day a bomb exploded inside an American church that had an all-black congregation.

 In the US south in the 60s, just after the passing of the Civil Rights Act, a black police officer is arrested for a prominent white citizen's murder.

 Drama about famed writer Truman Capote's writing of a book in the '50s about a cold-blooded murder.

 Club Leaders can rate films!
 Help other club leaders decide if this film is suitable for use in their film club by giving it a rating.Rate this film

 With the arrival of 'Mary Shelley' in cinemas, we look at nine other great biopics of celebrated authors and ways they can deepen understanding of their works.

 Reading time 5 mins